 “When Hubert was around I always felt I had somewhere that I could go if everything fell under.
 I had a buddy that I could just go be with and live forever.
 Because he was a little kid like me.”

 For a period in the early seventies, Gary and Mary Lou lived in the Battlefield Trailer Park in Franklin, Tennessee, where Gary worked at writing songs for people like Billy Walker and Nat Stuckey with fellow Floridian Bill Eldridge.
 The music he made on his own in that trailer was something different, though – much closer to The Basement Tapes, or something that would’ve seemed at home on Shelter Records.
 Just Gary alone with the tape recorder.
 It sounds like he’s making it up on the spot (dig the whistling).
-Listen and I swear you’ll see a John Ford movie flicker in your head.
+Listening to this I see a John Ford movie in my head.

 THE BALLAD OF CORSEY AND JOHN

-This was a number Gary worked on for years until boiling it down to a nifty, conventional country song he cut in a full-band demo which you’ll hear below.
+This was a song Gary worked on for years until boiling it down to a nifty, conventional country song he cut in a full-band demo which you’ll hear below.
 Years earlier in that Franklin period, though, he’d entertain friends with a long, spoken intro to the song, getting more and more into the story as he old it.
 I have two recordings done this way, one is missing the actual song.
-This is the other, somewhat more restrained performance.
+This is the other performance, which is far more restrained.

 This murder ballad was co-written with his wife Lou and keyboard player Rick Durrett while Gary was living in the Franklin trailer park – which was in Williamson County.
 It wound up as the album closer on his first album, Out of Hand, and while that version is a fine, respectable, almost jaunty interpretation of the song, this version here is the one you want to play over and over at 2AM.

 I have a vague memory of Gary telling me this was cut at Bradley’s Barn around 1973 or so when he was doing odd jobs there for producers like Jerry Bradley and Walter Haynes (this was a couple of years before his solo deal with RCA).
-Metallic insect acoustic guitars…electric ghost-snake solos at the beginning/end…Gary’s high, melancholy wail.
+Listen to the metallic insect acoustic guitars, the electric ghost-snake solos at the beginning/end, not to mention the piercing vocal.
 Drink it all in and wonder what Gary could’ve accomplished had he been given free reign.
 Nashville couldn’t handle this kind of raw, untamed beauty.
-Screw them.
-This is music from the dark end of the holler.
+Music from the dark end of the holler.